angular/angular-cli/modules/aspnetcore-engine/README.md

 enableProdMode(); // for faster server rendered builds

-export default createServerRenderer(params => {
+export default createServerRenderer((params) => {
   /*
    * How can we access data we passed from .NET ?
    * you'd access it directly from `params.data` under the name you passed it
    * ie: params.data.WHATEVER_YOU_PASSED
    * -------
    * We'll show in the next section WHERE you pass this Data in on the .NET side */

-    // Platform-server provider configuration
-    const setupOptions: IEngineOptions = {
+  // Platform-server provider configuration const setupOptions: IEngineOptions = {
     appSelector: '<app></app>',
     ngModule: AppServerModule,
     request: params,
     providers: [
       /* Other providers you want to pass into the App would go here
         *    { provide: CookieService, useClass: ServerCookieService }

         * ie: Just an example of Dependency injecting a Class for providing Cookies (that you passed down from the server) (Where on the browser you'd have a different class handling cookies normally) */
-      ]
+    ],
   };

-    // ***** Pass in those Providers & your Server NgModule, and that's it! return ngAspnetCoreEngine(setupOptions).then(response => {
+  // ***** Pass in those Providers & your Server NgModule, and that's it! return ngAspnetCoreEngine(setupOptions).then((response) => {
     // Want to transfer data from Server -> Client?

     // Add transferData to the response.globals Object, and call createTransferScript({}) passing in the Object key/values of data
     // createTransferScript() will JSON Stringify it and return it as a <script> window.TRANSFER_CACHE={}</script>
     // That your browser can pluck and grab the data from response.globals.transferData = createTransferScript({
       someData: 'Transfer this to the client on the window.TRANSFER_CACHE {} object',
-        fromDotnet: params.data.thisCameFromDotNET // example of data coming from dotnet, in HomeController });
+      fromDotnet: params.data.thisCameFromDotNET, // example of data coming from dotnet, in HomeController });

-      return ({
+    return {
       html: response.html,
-        globals: response.globals
+      globals: response.globals,
-      });
+    };
   });
 });
 ```

 ## Configuring the URL and Document